-Tennis drills are designed to mimic actual play while focusing on a single component.
+Tennis drills mimic actual play while focusing on a single component.
 Using the VertiMax system can add resistance from multiple angles to provide a stimulus that cannot be found anywhere else.
 Here’s just a couple examples.

 1. Work On Returns (Forehand, Backhand, and Overhead)

 This foundational drill can be amplified with the use of VertiMax.
-With the use of a waistband attachment tennis athletes are able to improve their energy production, balance, and agility while having to move to the tennis ball.
+With the use of a waistband attachment, tennis athletes can improve their energy production, balance, and agility while having to move to the tennis ball.
 Adding a wrist attachment can provide resistance throughout a full, natural swing.
 This will improve power throughout their entire motion, strengthening the muscles with the same biomechanics of a full swing.
 VertiMax is so versatile that you can perform any swing with it as movement is uninterrupted; forehand, backhand, overhead…whatever the game needs.
 Check out this tennis athlete in Italy doing just that!